When I first started my law firm, I asked the attorneys I knew how they dealt with clients who wanted to pay by credit card.

 Considerations before accepting credit cards

-We’ve established that clients want to pay by credit card.
-It’s clear that if you aren’t accepting credit card payments for your legal services, your firm will enjoy many benefits from doing so.
-But you need to understand the ethics of law firms accepting credit card payments.
+So, we’ve established that your clients want to pay by credit card and that your firm will see many benefits by integrating them into your practice.
+But before implementing this payment option, you need to understand the ethics of law firms accepting credit card payments.

-There are four ethical questions regarding law firms accepting credit cards:
+There are four ethical questions when it comes to accepting credit cards at a law firm:

-- Can I accept payment for legal fees and expenses via a credit card?
+- Can I accept payment for legal fees and expenses with a credit card?

 - Can I accept the advance payment of fees via a credit card?